 As a student in the School of Nursing, the student is expected to comply with all the guidelines present in the American Nurses Association Code of Ethics for Nurses (Appendix 4) and the National Student Nurses' Association of Code of Ethics, Part II: Code of Academic and Clinical Conduct (Appendix 5).
 Failure to comply with the Code of Ethics will result in disciplinary action deemed appropriate by nursing program faculty, Program Director, Associate Dean, and the Dean of the School of Nursing.
-Disciplinary action may be in the form of a verbal warning, written warning or dismissal based on the severity of the breech of nursing ethics.
+Disciplinary action may be verbal, written, or dismissal based on the severity of the breech of nursing ethics.
 The full version of the Student Nurses Code of Ethics can be accessed from the Student Nurses' Association.